kortix-ai/AI-SWE-Bench-Sota-SWE/README.md

 ## File Overview

-- **run_benchmark.sh**: Shell script to run the benchmarking process with default settings.
-- **swe_runner.py**: Main script that handles loading the dataset, running each instance in a Docker container, and collecting outputs.
+- **swe_bench/swe_runner.py**: Main script that handles loading the dataset, running each instance in a Docker container, and collecting outputs.
-- **evaluation.py**: Script to evaluate the results from the benchmarking process.
+- **swe_bench/evaluation.py**: Script to evaluate the results from the benchmarking process.
+- **swe_bench/streamlit_dashboard.py**: Streamlit application to visualize agent interactions.
-- **agent/agent.py**: Your agent implementation.
+- **agent/agent_state.py**: Your agent implementation.
 Contains the logic for how the agent interacts with the problem instances.
-- **agentpress**: Directory containing AgentPress utilities for building AI agents, including:
-  - **thread_manager.py**: Manages conversations between the agent and the LLM.
-  - **state_manager.py**: Manages the agent's state across iterations.
-  - **tools**: Directory for agent tools like `FilesTool` and `TerminalTool`.
 - **outputs/**: Directory where outputs from the benchmarking and evaluation processes are saved.
 - **agentpress_README.md**: Readme for AgentPress, providing detailed information about its components.